 A certifying partner is an organization that, through agreement with WorkSafeBC, helps guide employers toward a Certificate of Recognition (COR), which certifies that the employer has implemented a safety management system that meets established standards as verified by an audit.
 Certifying partners are typically safety associations recognized by WorkSafeBC as having in-depth industry knowledge that is used to promote and develop workplace health and safety; there are different certifying partners for different industries.
 Once an employer registers with a certifying partner, the employer is first helped to implement an effective health and safety management system, then to complete and pass a qualifying audit.

-Industries such as forestry, oil and gas, construction, food processing and manufacturing, farming and ranching, trucking, as well as municipal and maritime employers, are all currently involved in the COR program and have certifying partner organizations in each sector.
+Other than tourism and hospitality, industries such as forestry, oil and gas, construction, food processing and manufacturing, farming and ranching, trucking, as well as municipal employers, are all currently involved in the COR program and have certifying partner organizations in each sector.

 You can choose to audit all areas of your hotel or perform separate audits on selected departments within your operation.
 The incentive received for successfully completing the audits will be based on your company’s reported assessable payroll for the departments included in the audit.